BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 ### [ 2.]
 Histogram of Oriented Gradients (HOG)

-#### Explain how (and identify where in your code) you extracted HOG features from the training images.
-Explain how you settled on your final choice of HOG parameters.
+#### Explain how (and identify where in your code) you extracted HOG features from the training images.Explain how you settled on your final choice of HOG parameters.

 SPECIFICATION :